Mewgenics Mutations Tier Guide: The 6 S-Tier Picks Every Run Wants

 Three mechanics control whether a kitten gets the mutation you want.

 Inheritance from parents.
 Mutations carry through breeding.
 A parent with Bear Leg has a chance to pass it.
 Both parents carrying the same mutation roughly doubles the odds.
 Mutation inheritance follows the same parent-roll structure as ability inheritance, so Stimulation biases the result toward the better parent.
-For the full breakdown of how the parent-roll math works, see our Breeding Guide.
+For the full breakdown of how the parent-roll math works, see our Breeding Guide, which also covers the 1.1 voice inheritance change (dropped from 98% to 75%, so a planned "breed for the good voice" line is no longer a lock).

-Mutation room stat.
-The Mutation house stat governs overnight mutation events on cats housed in the room.
-The wiki documents it qualitatively: high Mutation produces more frequent random rolls, low Mutation keeps outcomes predictable.
+Mutation room stat, post-1.1.
+The Mutation house stat controls overnight mutation events on cats housed in the room, but its job is now narrow: gate access.
+Under 10 Mutation the room only rolls simple +2/-1 stat mutations; above 10 the chance of effect mutations starts climbing.
+The wiki documents this qualitatively and the curve above 10 is not published, so treat the stat as a binary gate first and a "more is better" knob second.
 The single highest documented Mutation furniture piece is Brain of Glorg at +4 Mutation, which costs you 4 Appeal house-wide.
-Stack it with Black Box, Boiling Flask, and Ooze Canister to push a dedicated mutation room into the +8 to +10 range.
+Stack it with Black Box, Boiling Flask, and Ooze Canister to push a dedicated mutation room past 10 and into the effect-mutation roll range.

 Mutations to Avoid